Princess Leia: Metal bikini

 Leia's slave costume when she is held captive by Jabba the Hutt at the beginning of Return of the Jedi—made of brass and dubbed Leia's "Metal Bikini" or "Gold Bikini"—immediately made the character (and Fisher) a "generational sex symbol" celebrated by pin-up posters, and later merchandising and cosplay.
-The outfit has gained a cult following of its own.
+Philip Chien of Wired wrote in 2006, "There's no doubt that the sight of Carrie Fisher in the gold sci-fi swimsuit was burned into the sweaty subconscious of a generation of fanboys hitting puberty in the spring of 1983."
+Fisher said in 2015, "I am not a sex symbol, so that's an opinion of someone.
+I don't share that".

+Allie Townsend of Time wrote in 2011 that the so-called "slave Leia" outfit has gained a cult following of its own.
 Rosenberg noted that "the costume has become culturally iconic in a way that has slipped loose from the context of the scenes in which Leia wore it and the things she does after she is forced into the outfit."
-Wired wrote in 2006, "There's no doubt that the sight of Carrie Fisher in the gold sci-fi swimsuit was burned into the sweaty subconscious of a generation of fanboys hitting puberty in the spring of 1983."
-Acknowledging the opinion of some that the "Slave Leia" iconography tarnishes the character's position as "feminist hero", Rosenberg argues:
+Acknowledging the opinion of some that the "slave Leia" iconography tarnishes the character's position as "feminist hero", Rosenberg argued:

-Science fiction filmmaker Letia Clouston concurs, saying "Sci-fi has had a long history of strong female characters.
+Science fiction filmmaker Letia Clouston concurred, saying "Sci-fi has had a long history of strong female characters.
 Yes, Princess Leia was in a gold bikini, but she was also the one who single-handedly killed Jabba.
 When you take into account movies and TV shows like Terminator, Aliens, Battlestar Galactica, and even video games like Metroid, you can see sci-fi has consistently promoted the strength of women more than any other genre."
+Peter W. Lee argues that the bikini connotes Leia's hopelessness and helplessness, but even in that demeaning costume she retains her dignity and remains an icon of feminism.
+Noah Berlatsky argued in The Guardian for a deeper significance to the costume beyond its function as a sex symbol, stating that the outfit represents an important stage in Princess Leia's complicated relationship with Han Solo.